RobinHodson/Corebase/README.md

-# FPGA
+# Corebase

-FPGA^2, an OSHW FPGA, initially running in its own online circuit simulator.
+A proposal for an in-person hardware meetup, probably in Bristol.

-This operates under the CERN-OHL-P licence.
+This operates under the CERN-OHL-P licence, although this is just for arranging meetings.

-The file is a placeholder, subjuect to amendment.
+(This file is a placeholder, subject to amendment.)
-The first online presence for this project, is http://freedom.is/svg

-There is no Verilog for this FPGA yet; it is purely a parameterised schematic.